IMOP-lab/SF-ProNet/README.md

-# Spectral-Spatial Modulation and Nonlinear Relational Projection for Multi-Scale Morphological Delineation Enhancing in Complex OCT Macular Pathologies
+# Spectral-Spatial Modulation and Nonlinear Relational Projection for Explainable Multi-Scale Morphological Delineation Enhancing in Complex OCT Macular Pathologies

 ## Detailed network structure of the SF-ProNet